bear148/Bear-Shell-Archived/README.md

 By cosmetics I mean when typing a number in the menu for example, if the number is the same as one of the numbers on the screen, it will be green, but if it is one of the numbers that aren't listed in the menu, it will show as red.

-By flavors I mean making new flavors of BearOS, like Ubuntu is a flavor of Debian, and such.
+By flavors I mean making new flavors of Bear-Shell, like Ubuntu is a flavor of Debian, and such.

 ## Newest Updates
 In the most recent update, version 1.2.8, I added the cd command.